dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/demystifying-aspnet-mvc-5-error-pages-and-error-logging.md

         // ...
     }
 }</code></pre>
-<p>It's error handling capabilities are limited to action methods within the MVC framework.
-This means it won't be able to catch and process exceptions raised from outside the ASP.NET MVC handler (e.g. exceptions at an earlier stage in the life cycle, errors in other handlers, etc.) nor any exceptoins where your action method is not part of the call stack (e.g. routing errors, etc.).</p>
+<p>It's error handling scope is limited to action methods within the MVC framework.
+This means it won't be able to catch and process exceptions raised from outside the ASP.NET MVC handler (e.g. exceptions at an earlier stage in the life cycle or errors in other handlers).
+It will equally not catch an exception if the action method is not part of the call stack (e.g. routing errors).</p>
-<p>The HandleErrorAttribute only handles 500 internal errors.
+<p>Additionally the <code>HandleErrorAttribute</code> only handles 500 internal server errors.
 For example this will not be caught by the attribute:</p>
 <pre><code>[HandleError]
 public ActionResult Index()
 {